shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 Here, we provide a command line's version bioinformatics pipeline for PacBio IsoSeq data analysis from raw subreads.bam, this pipeline was work well in both PacBio official IsoSeq library construction protocol and BGI patented mutil-isoform in one ZMW and full-length polyA tail library construction protocol.
 This pipeline contain quality control, basic statistics, full-length transcripts identification, isoform clustering, error correction and isoform quantification, and it is very easy to install and use.

 # Dependencies
 SMRTlink 6.0 or later
-`we suggest install in commeline only molde smrtlink-*.run --rootdir smrtlink --smrttools-only` blast
+`we suggest install in command line only model:``smrtlink-*.run --rootdir smrtlink --smrttools-only` blast
 R